In 1995 I obtained my PhD from Leiden University (Cum Laude). I have worked at the Johns Hopkins University and at

 becoming a full professor at the Kapteyn Astronomical Institute (University of Groningen).
 In my theoretical work I study the first stars and black holes, quantum gravity and space-time topology, active galaxies, dark energy, formation of planets, astrobiology, the interstellar medium.

 In 1996, see paper 1 below, I proposed a lattice of three-tori in four dimensions as the topology of Planckian space-time.
 Such a lattice of three-tori allows for a natural implementation of the superposition principle, through the Feynman path integral, because it imposes different paths between space-time points (two distinct paths with the same beginning and end form a loop).
 In fact, for any universe with a finite measuring accuracy, one must have a lattice of three-tori and therefore quantum mechanics.
 Furthermore, one may naturally attach wormholes (black holes) to such a lattice of three-tori, and thus include gravity.
 This leads to a cosmological ''constant'' term in the Einstein equation that is proportional to the number of macroscopic black holes in the universe.
 Paper 1 predicted that the global expansion of space-time accelerates as more and more black holes are formed through cosmic time.
 This is precisely what one needs in order to explain the currently popular notion of dark energy, see paper 9 below for a complete description.
+Paper 10 shows how black holes grow spontaneously.

 Paper 1: read here how the number of black holes determines the cosmological ''constant''.